EmergencyAccess/Emergency-Blocker-Dialer-Tools/README.md

 **Emerg-Call-Blocker**: Prevents 5G/4G/3G emergency calls from being delivered to Public Safety Answering Points (PSAPs).
 This tool intercepts and terminates emergency calls initiated by both cellular modems and IMS client applications, ensuring calls are blocked before they reach emergency services.

-**Emergency Dialer**: Addresses issues faced by emergency users (UEs) in areas with poor signal reception.
+**Emerg-Call-Dialer**: Addresses issues faced by emergency users (UEs) in areas with poor signal reception.
 The app improves the reliability of emergency call connections by switching to the best available network, including Wi-Fi, and routing calls through local dispatch center phone numbers when necessary.

 These tools provide crucial solutions for managing emergency communications, enhancing user safety, and ensuring efficient call handling in critical situations.